These lovely mini Easter baskets are easily made by kids or adults alike with inexpensive paper plates.

 Daphne made a half dozen of them to give as gifts to teachers and family (and insisted on adding candy to each before gifting them).

 These mini Easter baskets are easy to make and so pretty that I thought you might like to make some, too.
 So I’m putting together a post with the instructions.
+I also have a free printable PDF version of the instructions at the bottom of the post to make it extra easy for you.

 In addition to the baskets, we’ve been using a slightly modified technique to make beautiful paper bowls, which you may have seen if you follow me on Instagram.